 Chapter 3 – A Being Both Strange and Familiar

-Dahr walked slightly behind Prince Eric, as they made their way past where the giant’s head seemed to land.
+Dahr walked slightly behind Prince Eric, as they made their way past where the giant’s head should have ended up.
 He tried to look for it in the grass but couldn’t see it.
 He glanced back, and the giant’s body was gone, so most likely the head had disappeared as well.
 Since this was a dream, anything could happen.
 Yet it wasn’t his dream.
 He shouldn’t have been here.
 That’s what Prince Eric had told him.

 He considered that.
 Dahr’s understanding of dreams, limited as it was, didn’t allow for people visiting each other in them.
 A dream isn’t like a house.
 You can’t just pop over for a cup of tea.
 Which led him to think that maybe this wasn’t a dream after all.
 Maybe this was something else, though what, he couldn’t say.

 Dahr made a decision.
-He wouldn’t stay back next time, no matter what the Prince asked.
-He wouldn’t allow the Prince to sacrifice his destiny to protect him.
+He wouldn’t stay back next time, no matter what the prince asked.
+He wouldn’t allow the prince to sacrifice his destiny to protect him.
 Whatever happened after this, Dahr was still a servant, and Prince Eric was too important to sacrifice himself.
 That decided, Dahr felt better.
-He hurried a bit to catch up, walking besides the Prince, instead of behind him.
+He hurried a bit to catch up, walking beside the prince, instead of behind him.

-After a time when Dahr hadn’t wakened, the Queen decided it was time to move the boy to someplace more comfortable.
+After a time, when Dahr still hadn’t wakened, the queen decided it was time to move the boy to someplace more comfortable.
 She had a servant bring a sleeping mat to the throne room, like the ones Dahr used to sleep on when he worked in the kitchen.
-She then went to Dahr and picked him up gently.
+She then went to Dahr and picked him up gently, her warrior’s strength easily able to bear his weight even at fourteen.
 His breathing was even, but there was something off about his dead weight, or the way he didn’t stir as she lifted him.
 She placed him down on the sleeping mat and watched him closely.
-She couldn’t say why but something felt off about him.
-She glanced at her husband who was busy reading one of the endless reports he received from scouts or the military and shook the boy gently.
+She couldn’t say why, but something felt off about him.
+She glanced at her husband, who was busy reading one of the endless reports he received from scouts or the military.
+She decided not to disturb him.
+She shook Dahr gently.
 He didn’t stir.